daffidwilde/matching/docs/reference/contributing.rst

 Contributing to the library
 ===========================

-If you are interested in contributing to the Matching library then the developers first offer their thanks.
+If you are interested in contributing to the Matching library then first of all we would like to offer our thanks and say welcome!

 Whether you're looking to provide a fix for a current `issue
 <https://github.com/daffidwilde/matching/issues>`_, report a bug or implement a